type

 User Stories Affinity Mapping

-User Stories Minimum Viable Product
+User Stories MVP

 03 Information Architecture